svenmeier/wicket-dnd/README.md

 wicket-dnd
 ==========

-A generic Drag&Drop framework for [http://wicket.apache.org Wicket]:
+A generic Drag&Drop framework for [Wicket](http://wicket.apache.org):

 - operate on any markup element via selectors
 - drag and drop between any Wicket components
-- vertical, horizontal and hierarchical structured markup (i.e. [http://code.google.com/p/wicket-tree/ trees])
+- vertical, horizontal and hierarchical structured markup
 - drag initiators (a.k.a. handles)
-- common desktop metaphors with 'MOVE', 'COPY' and 'LINK' [http://code.google.com/p/wicket-dnd/source/browse/trunk/wicket-dnd/src/main/java/wicketdnd/Operation.java operations]
+- common desktop metaphors with 'MOVE', 'COPY' and 'LINK' operations
 - transfer types
 - themeable
 - works in Firefox, Safari, Chrome, Opera